m0hammad-yaser/OSWE-AWAE-Notes/apigateway/README.md

 ```
 We received one interesting response: `"Request failed with status code 400"`.
 An HTTP `400 Bad Request` usually indicates that the server cannot process a request due to missing data or a client error.

 If the service generates content, we need to determine how to supply data to it.
-We'll start by testing a small set of relevant parameter names and values, including our Kali host in URLs to monitor for callbacks.
-We can expand the list later using wordlists if needed.
+We'll start by testing a small set of relevant parameter names and values, **including our Kali host in URLs to monitor for callbacks**.

 ```text
 ?data=foobar